jcosborn/qex/src/experimental/radial/doc/08-handoff.md

 `rspec.nim` (spectra).
 Logs: `build_mac/rfree_full2.log`, `rspec_full2.log`.

 **One known, honest discrepancy (do NOT try to fix by tuning):** the Eq.
 (V.9) n_max integers.
 Ours: fermion 3/7/14/28, gauge 3/7/16/30.
 Published: 6/10/19/32 and 3/8/18/35.
-BUT the published
+The published
-residual column equals our relative residual/DOF evaluated AT their n_max — the correlators agree perfectly; only the paper's (unstated) n_max selection rule differs.
+fermion residual column equals our relative residual/DOF evaluated AT their n_max — the correlators agree; the paper's selection rule is unstated (doc/09 §1).
 Recorded in 06-status WP-K.

-**The single most important physics fact discovered here** (doc/06 section "THE COUPLING CONVENTION"): the paper's couplings use the **exact spherical kite area** A_e = Σ± 4·arctan(tan(ℓ/4)·tan(ℓ*±/2)) for both κ_e and β_ℓ — NOT the flat ½ℓ(ℓ*₁+ℓ*₂) that Eq.
-(IV.2) writes as an equivalent.
-Both published Δ₀ values pin this to six digits. `Edge.area` in `core/geom.nim` IS the exact form.
+**The coupling convention** (doc/06 "THE COUPLING CONVENTION", doc/09 §2): the couplings use the **exact spherical kite area** A_e = Σ± 4·arctan(tan(ℓ/4)·tan(ℓ*±/2)) for both κ_e and β_ℓ.
+That is the paper's own definition of A_{y1y2}; what the reproduction settled is the paper's O(a²) ambiguity between it and the flat ½ℓ(ℓ*₁+ℓ*₂) form of its derivations (the flat identity is NOT written in (IV.2), an earlier attribution here was wrong).
+Both published Δ₀ values pin the exact form to six digits. `Edge.area` in `core/geom.nim` IS the exact form.
 Exception: the slide-8 Wilson-spectrum legends match the FLAT convention (`gcGeodesic` in `ops/gaugeact.nim`), and the L=1 legend additionally used a_t ≈ 0.1333 instead of the campaign's 0.2.
 All reproduced; see `output/radial/free/slide8_legend.tsv`.

-**Tier-2 exact results already in hand** (statistics-independent, from tests + smoke runs): ℓ=1,2 correlator multiplets exactly degenerate under I_h (machine precision — slide 13's "protection"); ℓ=3 splits exactly 3+4 (splitting 27.4% at L=1, 6.9% at L=2 free-field);
-σ_PS ≡ σ_FS exactly at every dt (stronger than the slide's "identical spectra"); Ward charge conservation ~1e−9 on dynamical configs; m=0 condensate exactly 0 by Ginsparg–Wilson.
+**Tier-2 exact results in hand** (statistics-independent, from tests + smoke runs): the exact free ℓ=1,2 correlator multiplets are degenerate under I_h and ℓ=3 splits exactly 3+4 = T₂+G (splitting 27.4% at L=1, 6.9% at L=2 free-field); Ward charge conservation ~1e−9 on dynamical configs; m=0
+condensate exactly 0 by Ginsparg–Wilson.
+NOT an exact result: "σ_PS ≡ σ_FS at every dt" is the GW identity of the *connected* contraction; the singlet σ_FS has a hairpin that rmeas only now measures (doc/07 §3.2).

 ---